-- (a) An original and 4510 copies of an applicant's prefiled testimony and exhibits shall be filed with its application. - (b) Prefiled testimony and exhibits from other parties or rebuttal testimony from the applicant or any other party shall be filed as determined by a procedural order issued by the presiding officer. - (c) One copy of prefiled testimony and exhibits shall also be forwarded by the applicant to each party and to each person listed on the service list.
+- (a) An original and 10 copies of an applicant's prefiled testimony and exhibits shall be filed with its application. - (b) Prefiled testimony and exhibits from other parties or rebuttal testimony from the applicant or any other party shall be filed as determined by a procedural order issued by the presiding officer. - (c) One copy of prefiled testimony and exhibits shall also be forwarded by the applicant to each party and to each person listed on the service list, through electronic mail distribution unless otherwise specified in a procedural order issued by the presiding officer.

 Site 202.23 Filings and Applications.
-All filings and applications shall be made to the following address: